sunsided/c64-debugger/MTEngine/Assets/README.txt

 VIC Display records state of VIC each cycle in the frame and with the mouse cursor you can see what is in the frame.
 The X key changes what we "look" at: where was the code in a given cycle (Raster mode) or where the code saved the pixel in memory (Raster / Screen / Bitmap / Colour).
+For Screen / Bitmap / Colour modes the memory view under C64 screen will be moved to address that holds the value at cursor.

 You can Right-Click on C64 Screen in right top to replace it to a zoomed raster view.